htdebeer/paru/documentation/using_filters.md

 Usually, however, you want to number figures relative to the chapter they are in.
 How to do that is shown next.

+Paru also has one special pseudo selector to select any node: `*`.
+Use this selector if you want to run a piece of code for each and every node in the document.
+For example, to count the number of nodes.

 ### Numbering figures and chapters

 One of the problems with using flat text input formats such as markdown,